lovettchris/wincam/src/ScreenRecorder.Net/readme.md

 # README

-This package contains a .NET 8.0 wrapper on the native ScreenCapture  library that uses Direct3D11CaptureFramePool do capture frames from your screen and do efficient GPU only video encoding of these captured frames.
+This package contains a .NET 8.0 wrapper on the native ScreenCapture  library that uses Direct3D11CaptureFramePool to do capture frames from your screen and optional efficient GPU only video encoding of these captured frames.

 ## Usage